AlexMercedCoder/blog-markdown-scratch-staging/mcp/mcp_04.md

 - **[How to Join the Iceberg Community](https://medium.alexmerced.blog/guide-to-finding-apache-iceberg-events-near-you-and-being-part-of-the-greater-iceberg-community-0c38ae785ddb)**
 - **[Iceberg Lakehouse Engineering Video Playlist](https://youtube.com/playlist?list=PLsLAVBjQJO0p0Yq1fLkoHvt2lEJj5pcYe&si=WTSnqjXZv6Glkc3y)**
 - **[Ultimate Apache Iceberg Resource Guide](https://medium.com/data-engineering-with-dremio/ultimate-directory-of-apache-iceberg-resources-e3e02efac62e)**

-# What Are AI Agents — And Why They're the Future of LLM Applications

 We’ve explored how Large Language Models (LLMs) work, and how we can improve their performance with fine-tuning, prompt engineering, and retrieval-augmented generation (RAG).
 These enhancements are powerful—but they’re still fundamentally *stateless* and reactive.